Why J. Edgar Hoover’s biographer worries about Kash Patel running the FBI

 That 10-year term was put there for a pretty good reason: It was supposed to be longer than the term of any single president, to give the FBI some insulation from politics, while at the same time making sure that nobody was going to serve 48 years in that job like J. Edgar Hoover did.
 It wasn’t a bad compromise.
 It seems like one that’s collapsing now.

-Mr. Patel has discussed prosecuting Trump’s opponents, including political adversaries.
-How much do you think the post-Watergate reforms like the FISA Court will help act as a check on this?
+Mr. Patel has discussed prosecuting Mr. Trump’s opponents, including political adversaries.
+How much do you think the post-Watergate reforms like the Foreign Intelligence Surveillance Court will help act as a check on this?

-I think there are real checks now to [guard against] that kind of very straightforward, authoritarian, “I’m going to throw my political enemies in jail.”
+I think there are real checks now to [guard against] that kind of very straightforward, authoritarian “I’m going to throw my political enemies in jail.”
 It’s hard to make criminal cases.
 There are lots of limits on that.

 It’s a little bit easier to launch investigations, launch intelligence queries that are very expensive for their targets, that turn up all sorts of untoward information, that are forms of threat and harassment in their own right.